TrellixVulnTeam/ABanditNAS_KCU0/README.md

 ```

 ## supplement
-ABANDIT_CIFAR_2 is a better structure that we search for later
+ABANDIT_CIFAR_2 is a better structure that we search for later.